Estimated reading time: 5 minutes

 My experience of living in a collectivistic culture during Covid-19

-My experience in Thailand was marked by a few values shared by most of the population that I could see and feel everywhere.
-And high collectivism is definitely one of them.
-Collectivism is defined as a social psychology concept that emphasizes the group to the individual.
+My experience in Thailand was marked by a few values shared by most of the population that I could see and feel everywhere. and high collectivism is definitely one of them.
+Collectivism is defined as a social psychology concept that emphasizes the group over the individual.
 According to the famous psychologist Geert Hofstede, collectivism is largely present in high-context cultures.
 This refers to most Asian countries.
-It isn’t only restricted to the fact that people look out for others, but it is a whole lifestyle.
+It isn’t only restricted to the fact that people look out for others; it is a whole lifestyle.

 Collectivism starts in the household

 Here in Thailand collectivism is part of education.
 Collectivistic communities live altogether.
 Consequently, it is not uncommon to live with several generations under the same roof.

 Thais are born with the idea of living with and for others.
 Thus, family is a huge priority.
 You do what you can to help as much as possible.
 Dedication plays a vital role in family values.
 However, this is not a dull task for Thais.
 They never see it as a chore.
 For them, it is self-explanatory.
 I would say that they have collectivism within themselves from the day they are born.

 For Thais, it is common to live with their parents until they get married, or even until they get children.
 In addition, a mother-to-be often leaves her own house if she has one, to live back in her mother’s home during her pregnancy.
 Or she usually invites the future grandmothers to live with the new family.
 The values that they acquire in childhood lead Thais to apply collectivistic behaviour outside of their home too.

 Even if you are not from an Asian country, you will see collectivism everywhere in Thailand.
 It is as if the Thai population forms a big bubble, including all Thais, helping each other.
 In other countries, there are be multiple bubbles for different categories of people.